El David Aguilar

-Rodolfo David Aguilar Dorantes (born June 17, 1983), better known as El David Aguilar is a Mexican singer and songwriter.
+Rodolfo David Aguilar Dorantes (born June 17, 1983), better known as El David Aguilar is a Mexican singer-songwriter.
 He was released several studio albums, both independently and under a record label, and has worked with artists such as Mon Laferte, Jorge Drexler and Natalia Lafourcade.
 He has received nine Latin Grammy Award nominations, including a nomination for Album of the Year and three for Song of the Year.